Black Lives Matter

 The senseless murder of George Floyd was the result of inhumane brutality that is perpetuated by a culture of white supremacy.
 What happened to George Floyd was the heart-breaking consequences of a racist and prejudiced system and culture which has treated Black bodies as the enemy from the very beginning of modern society.
 Floyd is the latest in a long list of names that stretches back across decades and continents.
 Some of those names we know- Joy Gardner, Ahmaud Arbery, Len Briggs, Breonna Taylor, Christopher Alder, Oscar Grant, Eric Garner, Tayvon Martin, Olaseni Lewis, Michael Brown, Emmet Till, Martin Luther King, Jr- most we do not know.
 Just last week, an inquiry was announced into the 2015 death of Sheku Bayoh!

-This is not just a US issue or a UK
+This is not just a US issue

 it is global and systemic.